DaisyIpatzi/daisyipatzi.github.io/_posts/2022-11-14-summary-post2.md

 * Understand the GDPR legal framework
 * Create a data registry: Each country has a Data Protection Association (DPA), which will be responsible for enforcing the GDPR
 * Classify data: Find personally identifiable information (PII)
-* Start with the top priority: With any data or application, the first priority should be to protect the privacy of the user.
+* Start with the top priority: With any data or application, the first priority should be to protect the privacy of the user
 * Assess and document additional risks and processes
 * Review and repeat